 In fact, two French Bulldogs from the same litter were the perfect example.
 One of them loved to push the herding ball around the yard while the other tried to carry it in his mouth a few times before giving up and wandering off.

 Interestingly, the French Bulldog that played with the herding ball also flung her plush toys around the home, then chased after them, which is almost herding behavior.

-However, if your dog is addicted to herding, then a herding ball is the perfect toy for your pooch!
+However, if your dog is addicted to herding, then a herding ball is a top toy for your dog!